morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 modern scientific practices to fall away any time soon.
 But, I hope you will think about it, and its effects on the way we work and the way we interact.
 Big Science can make real things which would otherwise be impossible.
-Large language models -- for all their inherent problems -- are important to study, and we need to learn from them, even if we have to remain critical of their many biases and shortcomings.
+Large language models -- for all their inherent problems (Bender *et al*., 2021) -- are vital to study; we need to learn from them, even if we have to remain critical of their many biases and shortcomings.
+However, as Weinberg (1961) said, even back then, we do need to distinguish scientific from popular commentary, while remembering both have a part to play.
+The thread from the Big Science approach is that it removes entire topics from scientific discourse and plays them out in public alone.

-But, I hope you will remember that, in practice, Big Science is not enough.
-We need the bricoleurs, we need the Little Scientists, because these are the ones providing the pieces for the next groundbreaking changes in our understanding.
+So, I hope you will remember that, in practice, Big Science is not enough.
+We need the bricoleurs, we need the Little Scientists, because these are the ones providing the guidance, the reflections, and the pieces for the next groundbreaking changes in our understanding.

-And long live the bricoleurs, may their tinkering be forever rewarding.
+Long live the bricoleurs, may their tinkering be forever rewarding.

 * * *